-Simply as a frame of reference, the results of the analysis of this study are shown in Table 13.6.
-We see that $MS{\rm error}$ was used as the test term for each effect, that it was based on 90 df, and that each effect is significant at p < .05.
+Simply as a frame of reference, the results of the analysis of this study are repeated in Table 13.6.
+We see that MS{error} was used as the test term for each effect, that it was based on 90 df, and that each effect is significant at p < .05.